History of Wales: The Definitive Guide for Senior Travellers

-Odyssey Traveller also organises a walking tour of Wales, as well as other tours of the British Isles that include visits to Wales.
-Odyssey’s small group tours are fully escorted (accompanied for the whole tour by an Odyssey Program Leader with local guides) and are especially designed for senior travellers.
+The street is also near Snowdonia National Park, which Odyssey Traveller visits on its tours in the region.
+Odyssey Traveller organises a walking tour of Wales, as well as other tours of the British Isles that include visits to Wales.
+Odyssey’s small group tours are fully escorted–accompanied for the whole tour by an Odyssey Program Leader with local guides–and are especially designed for senior travellers.

 Just click through to see the full itineraries and sign up!